swarmsim/swarm/CONTRIBUTING.md

 If your PR is accepted, I'll link to your Github user page from the in-game patch notes, and later, an in-game credits page (#347).

 Swarmsim is GPLv2-licensed.
-I'll confirm your changes are also GPLv2-licensed before merging them.
+I'll ask you to confirm your changes are also GPLv2-licensed before merging them.

 Swarmsim's developed on an Ubuntu Linux machine.
 I've heard http://c9.io works with some tweaking, too.